mulesoft/apikit-odata-example/README.md

 This example is based on [this template](https://github.com/mulesoft/apikit-odata-template) and is designed to show how to create an OData API or a Custom DataGateway using APIKIT OData Extension.

+# Supported Runtimes <a name="runtimes"/>

+This example runs on Mule +3.7.1.
+API Gateway runtimes are not yet supported.

 # Model Definition <a name="model"/>

 In this example we are using the following [JSON model](/src/main/api/model.json):